 specialists are occasionally asked whether or not transitioning from one gender to another complicates hair loss treatment

 - and the general answer is no.

 Personalised treatment plans are tailored to each client's individual needs, whether the transition is from male to female or vice versa - the same as we do for our cis gender clients.

-The same clinically-proven drugs that have been cleared by the MHRA and FDA to treat androgenetic alopecia - finasteride 1mg and minoxidil – are used as the cornerstone.
-These work by blocking the DHT hormone which causes thinning hair in people with an active genetic predisposition to hairloss (finasteride 1mg) and opening the potassium channels to promote hair growth in the case of high strength minoxidil.
-Together this powerful pairing can often help in regrowing hair and preventing baldness.
+The clinically-proven drugs that have been licensed by the MHRA and approved by the FDA to treat androgenetic alopecia - finasteride 1mg and minoxidil - can be used either together or separately.
+These work by blocking the DHT hormone which causes thinning hair in people with an active genetic predisposition to hairloss (finasteride 1mg) and opening the potassium channels to promote hair growth in the case of high strength minoxidil

 Transitioning later in life